 Program to delete a void pointer using the delete operator

-Let's create a program to release the memory space of the void pointer using the delete operator in C++.
+Let's develop a program to free up the memory allocated to the void pointer by employing the delete operator in C++.

 Program8.cpp